kokarn/pptx-control/README.md

 ### 🔧 Requirements
 - **PowerPoint**: Microsoft PowerPoint must be installed
 - **Network**: Both devices must be on same network
-- **Permissions**: May require microphone/volume permissions on mobile

 ## Troubleshooting